pre-commit/pre-commit-hooks/README.md

 Sort the lines in specified files (defaults to alphabetical).
 You must provide the target [`files`](https://pre-commit.com/#config-files) as input.
 Note that this hook WILL remove blank lines and does NOT respect any comments.
+All newlines will be converted to line feeds (`\n`).

+The following arguments are available:
+- `--ignore-case` - fold lower case to upper case characters.
+- `--unique` - ensure each line is unique.

 #### `fix-byte-order-marker`
 removes UTF-8 byte order marker